 The Impact of Social Media on Youth Social Comparison

-As with other types of social comparison, teens report lower self-esteem and self-evaluation when looking at peers on social media sites.
+As with other types of social comparison, teens report lower self-esteem and self-evaluation and peer pressure to look a certain way when looking at their friends on social media sites.
 For example, this includes looking at profiles on which peers post curated images about their significant others, social events, or accomplishments.
 And teens felt better about themselves when they make so-called “downward comparisons”—looking at profiles of peers with fewer friends and achievements.
-According to a Pew Research Center report on the effect of social media on teenagers, 26 percent of teens say these sites make them feel worse about their own life.
+According to a Pew Research Center report on the negative effects of social media on teenagers, 26 percent of teens say these sites make them feel worse about their own life.

 Social Media Effects on Teens: Health Hazard or Healthy Inspiration?

 On the flip side, a teen social network can inspire teenagers to develop healthy habits.
 Thus, seeing peers eating nutritious food, doing something creative, or getting outside in nature can encourage other teens to do the same.
 Social networks can create peer motivation, inspiring young people to try something new, follow their dreams, and speak up about things that matter to them.
 Teens can also find positive role models online.
-Hence, social media’s effect on teens might actually result in more unplugged time and increased self-care behaviors.
+Hence, the effect of social media on teenagers might actually result in more unplugged time and increased self-care behaviors.

-The Effect of Social Media on Teenagers’ Identity Formation
+The Negative Effects of Social Media on Teens’ Identity Formation

 Friendships, Teens, and Social Media

-Moreover, cyberbullying increased exponentially during the pandemic.
+In addition, the more time teens spend plugged in and on social media platforms, the more cyberbullying increases.
 A 2020 report by the organization L1ght found a 70 percent uptick in hate speech among kids and teens across communication channels on social media and popular chat forums.
-More time spent online provides enhanced access to both the beneficial and detrimental aspects of social media effects on teens.
+More time on social media provides enhanced access to both the beneficial and detrimental aspects, further driving the negative effects of social media on teenagers.

 The Addictive Quality of Social Media for Teens